My cell phone vibrated, and I glanced down. The text message popping up from my son Drew said, “There’s something wrong with my brain.”

 Tommy said, “Smoking pot can sometimes trigger a person to see or hear things that aren’t there.”
 His tone was matter-of-fact and non-condescending.
 He spoke as if this type of thing happened to people all the time.
 I remember him asking, “Drew, have you experienced a recent death of anyone close to you?”

 Drew broke down and wept, “My best friend Ryan.”
 Drew and Ryan played soccer together on the Stars in kindergarten, and although they went to different elementary schools, their team stayed together through third grade, and they attended middle school and high school together.
 I recollect a handful of play dates when they were younger, but as they grew older, they ran in separate groups.
-Ryan’s death was a heartbreaking accident and tragedy of appalling proportions.
+Ryan’s death was a heartbreaking accident.
 As long as we had known the Woolf family, they loved going to their lake house.
 Ryan and his dad Don went cliff diving over the extended Fourth of July weekend.
 Ryan jumped and never resurfaced.
 Don jumped in to save him, but he didn’t reappear either, a tragedy of appalling proportions.
 Our hearts still break for our friend Pat, Ryan’s mom and Don’s wife, and Ryan’s brother Cameron.
 This happened the summer of 2007 before Drew’s senior year, three years before this interview with Tommy and Vita.

 Tommy probably spent about an hour with Drew in our living room, and Drew’s demeanor calmed from the previous days.
 As the session ended, Tommy provided names of therapists for Drew as well as the names of a few psychiatrists.
 The crisis had been averted for the moment, and Drew wasn’t interested in any therapy, so I continued to count the days to the highly-anticipated appointment with the neuro-psychiatrist.